arkency/posts/posts/2014-08-24-ruby-rails-adapters.md

 `NotificationAdapter` which will let you send notification to user without bothering the client whether it is a push for iOS, Android, Email or SMS, you might find yourself in trouble.
 The closer the adapter is to the domain of adaptee, the easier it is to write it.
-The closer it is to the comain of the client, of your app, the harder it is, the more it will know about your usecases.
+The closer it is to the domain of the client, of your app, the harder it is, the more it will know about your usecases.
 And the more complicated and unique for the app, such adapter will be.
-You will often stop for a moment to **reflect whether given funcionality is the responsibility of the client, adapter or maybe yet another object**.
+You will often stop for a moment to **reflect whether given functionality is the responsibility of the client, adapter or maybe yet another object**.

 ## Summary